Originally published Nov 25, 2020

 Near-term credit and various funding increases for farmers and the agri-food sector in the form of enhanced lending capacity for Farm Credit Canada and an AgriRecovery fund.

-Regional relief and recovery fund provides nearly $1 billion in support to affected businesses through regional development agencies.
+Regional relief and recovery fund provides nearly $2 billion in support to affected businesses through regional development agencies.
+Entrepreneurs who can’t access other federal programs can apply for interest-free loans of up to $60,000.